 On July 13, 2009, Williams debuted her new television program.
 The show drew from her radio show's format, mixing in celebrity dirt, celebrity interviews and advice to audience members.
 Several weeks later, on July 31, 2009, she announced her retirement from radio.
-On November 19, 2009, Williams' producer announced that the show was confirmed for the 2011-12 season.

 Personal and Health Issues

 Williams has remained true to her core of being honest with guests and fans, particularly when it comes to sharing her own health issues.
-In 2017, she revealed that she was dealing with Graves' disease, an autoimmune condition that leads to fatigue, anxiety and hair loss—one reason she wears wigs.
+In 2017, she revealed that she was dealing with Graves' disease, an autoimmune condition that leads to fatigue, anxiety and hair loss — one reason she wears wigs.